AnnaSeDab/UrszUla-Photography/README.md

 - Introduction

-First block of text that te user will see introducing the photograpgher.
+First block of text that the user will see introducing the photograpgher.

 - Testimonials

-Testimonials chosen for the page highlight the skills of the photographer.
+Testimonials chosen for the page to highlight the skills of the photographer.
 Baby session testimonial also points out it can be booked as a gift.

 ### Features on contact-submission.html - Thank you page

 It's a simple page showing upon completing the contact form.
-Page contains navigation and footer so it is possible to go back to whatever part of the website without needing to use the browsers/mobile devices navigation.
+Page contains navigation and footer so it is possible to go back to whatever part of the website without needing to use the browsers/mobile device's navigation.

 ### Features on gallery.html

 - Gallery navigation

-Gallery navigation is glued underneath the main navigation to make it easy to jump between sections which is especially useful for the mobile device users.
+Gallery navigation is glued underneath the main navigation to make it easy to jump between gellery sections which is especially useful for the mobile device users.

 - Gallery

 Gallery is created using flex-box.
 It shows pictures from the photo sessions and before & after of the restored old photographs.